-About 165 passengers were stuck while the “rescue train” sent to retrieve the stalled train was also stalled due to power failure.
+The passengers were stuck while the “rescue train” sent to retrieve the stalled train was also stalled due to power failure.

 Power restored around 1 p.m. and service resumed shortly after.

-But then, an NJ Transit train was delayed due to power problems.
+But, then a NJ Transit train was delayed due to power problems.